ExpressionEngine/ExpressionEngine-User-Guide/source/development/addon_setup_php_file.rst

 .. highlight:: php

-Starting with version 3.0 Each add-on in ExpressionEngine must have an ``addon.setup.php`` file in its package directory.
+Starting with version 3.0 each add-on in ExpressionEngine must have an ``addon.setup.php`` file in its package directory.
 This file provides descriptive data about a specific add-on such as author, name, and version.